2223. Geneva. A year after the Black Fox Raid. Shortly after Bester married Alisha Ross.

 "I'd like you to take over the case."

 "No, we're not.
 My people are superstitious.
-We sent a team in, and they came running back out, screaming.
+We sent a team into the tunnels, and they came running back out, screaming.
 Monsters in the dark, they said.
 I've never seen them like this."

 "You're saying," he offered carefully, "that the presence of an outside team would give your people more confidence."